-The Fund is typically 100% invested in the Master Fund with other holdings being confined to cash and equivalents used for liquidity purposes.
-The Master Fund extends lines of credit to local financial institutions to deliver funding for small and medium-sized enterprises in emerging and underserved markets worldwide.
-As financial inclusion impact funds, the Fund and the Master Fund aim to generate both positive financial returns and a demonstrable sustainable impact return.
-The Master Fund only invests in companies that meet the criteria described in the Master Fund's Investment and ESGI Policies.
+The Fund extends lines of credit to local financial institutions to deliver funding for small and medium-sized enterprises in emerging and underserved markets worldwide.
+As a financial inclusion impact fund, the Fund aims to generate both positive financial returns and a demonstrable sustainable impact return.
+The Fund only invests in companies that meet the criteria described in the Fund's Investment and ESGI Policies.
 Once the investment is made, the position is monitored for compliance with both financial and ESGI criteria throughout the investment lifecycle.
 Key impact indicators are reviewed on an ongoing basis.
-An in-depth annual impact report which analyses and reports on impact across the portfolio is published for the Master Fund.
-Subject to any Board-approved temporary waivers, the Investment Manager will exert all reasonable efforts to limit single-name credit exposures to no more than 30% of the assets of the Master Fund, each at the time of investment.
+An in-depth annual impact report which analyses and reports on impact across the portfolio is published for the Fund.
+Subject to any Board-approved temporary waivers, the Investment Manager will exert all reasonable efforts to limit single-name credit exposures to no more than 15% of the assets of the Fund and maintain overall country limits of no more than 30% of the assets of the Fund, each at the time of investment.

-All of the Fund and the Master Fund's investments generate positive sustainable social impact and contribute to solving the global challenges addressed by the United Nations Sustainable Development Goals ("SDGs").
-Specifically, the investments of the Master Fund support one or more of the following sub-set of SDGs:
+All of the Fund's investments generate positive sustainable social impact and contribute to solving the global challenges addressed by the United Nations Sustainable Development Goals ("SDGs").
+Specifically, the investments of the Fund support one or more of the following sub-set of SDGs: